 High-Quality Stainless Steel Pots and Pans

 Prices Vary at Williams-Sonoma 5 of 14

 Quality stainless-steel pots and pans are known for efficient heat distribution—critical for cooking meats, fish and vegetables.
 All-Clad (pictured), Demeyere, Mauviel and Calphalon have all crafted high-grade cookware.
 You'll pay upfront for quality, but save in the long run because these pots and pans were built to last.
 Pair this present with a bottle of Bar Keepers Friend, which is available at most markets and superstores.
-It will keep your home cook keep the pots and pans polished.
+It will help your home cook keep the pots and pans polished.
 Its non-bleach formula uses the active ingredient found in the rhubarb plant to clean the stainless steel.

 Le Creuset Signature Round Dutch Oven